zaq0718/A-Two-decision-Unfolding-Tree-Model/README.md

-# Item Response Theoy Tree Model (IR-tree) and Generalized Graded Unfolding Model(GGUM)
+# Item Response Theory Tree Model (IR-tree) and Generalized Graded Unfolding Model(GGUM)
 A hybird model is combined with an IR-tree and a GGUM.

 Files: